Classical Guitar Music in Printed Collections

 A Word About the Incipits

 Many users will notice inconsistencies in the quality of the incipit images in the Work Index and Composer Index.
 To some extent these are a result of varying quality in the copies of the original texts from which the incipits were extracted; however it is also the case that in the early stages of prototyping this index, we had not yet established a standard procedure for producing the incipits.
-As a result, some of the incipits from the first few collections indexed (the Frederick Noad solo repertoire collections) vary widely in quality.
+As a result, some of the incipits from the first few collections indexed vary widely in quality.

 A Word About Searching for a Specific Volume

 Some of the collections indexed herein are published in multiple volumes: Bruno Henze’s Das Gitarrespiel, for instance.
 In these cases, a separate citation is provided in the Publication Index for each volume, so users can identify which volume contains a particular piece.
-A user who clicks on the citation for a particular volume, however, may be disappointed in the number of matches returned from the resulting WorldCat search.
+A user who clicks on the citation for a particular volume, however, will in most cases find a WorldCat for the entire collection.
 This is because only a very few libraries create separate bibliographic entries for each volume of a multi-volume work.
 It is far more common for all of the volumes of the collection to be listed under an entry for the main title.

 This website is a work-in-progress, and always will be.
 If you are interested in knowing more about how Classical Guitar Music in Printed Collections is created, or would like to help with the task of organizing content for importation into the index, or would like to contact me for any reason at all, email me.
 I believe this index represents a model for indexing collections in a continuously updateable and easily accessible format that could be profitably deployed in other areas of the repertoire.
 I would be happy to share the back-end design with anyone who is interested.